The Best Style Advice for Men Over 50

 We're aging, guys—every minute of every day.
 But that doesn't mean we have to give up on looking good.
-This article is a quick and easy guide to some of the more important things we can do to make sure that older men like us stay in the game.
+This article is a quick and easy guide to style for men over fifty, along with some very solid reasoning about why we should still care how we look.

 Style is knowing who you are, what you want to say, and not giving a damn.— Gore Vidal

 Shoes Make the Man: You Need to Get a Pair!

 I love a sharp pair of shoes, but as an older man I know that I can't wear every new style the comes along: those shoes really belong on the feet of a younger man.
 One of the best ways we can show that we still care about style is to be very aware of what's on our feet.
 You can do everything right -- slim, flat-front trousers; fresh light-colored dress shirt; dark two-buttoned tailored blazer -- but if on your feet is a broken-down set of dingy loafers, your efforts will amount to nothing.
 People see shoes, folks.
 They're going to see yours.

 This is why I heartily endorse wing-tip oxfords for older men.
 This is a style that simply always works with whatever you're wearing, whether a suit or jeans.
 Wing-tips are dressy, but not in a pushy or trying-hard way.
 Men over fifty can wear them with confidence, and you can't always say that about the fluffy treads that you see on the silly-skinny-suit dudes on the train every morning.
 Leave the faux-buck and the pastel soles to those who still spend triple digits on hair product -- our wing-tip oxfords tell the world that we're comfortable with who and where we are.
 Older men are like a classic film: when we walk out into the world, it becomes our movie set.